cmayron/Legal-Calculus/README.md

 • Stage 2 (Drafting): Establishing the record as the remedy through structured formatting.

-**Disclaimer
+**DISCLAIMER**

 LCES Legal Calculus Educational System is an educational and procedural-literacy system.
-It is not a law firm, legal clinic, or substitute for licensed counsel.
+It is NOT a law firm, legal clinic, or substitute for licensed counsel.
 Nothing in this repository constitutes legal advice, creates an attorney-client relationship, or guarantees any outcome.

-Users are responsible for verifying all law, rules, deadlines, citations, formatting requirements, procedural requirements, and filing decisions before relying on or submitting any output.  ￼
+**Users are responsible for verifying all law, rules, deadlines, citations, formatting requirements, procedural requirements, and filing decisions before relying on or submitting any output**
-**

 **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License**